-We have always had the inquiry "what is the difference between a male and a female" Our response has always been the same "the cost of the spay vs cost of a neuter"
+We have always had the inquiry "what is the difference between a male and a female" Our response has always been "the cost of the spay vs cost of a neuter"

 Recently, someone sent us a request for a girl over a boy because they stumbled upon the following article.
 This made us do some Google searching of our own and, frankly, made us want to add this page to our web site to dispute the mistakes in the blog.
-While the observations of this author may be correct in another breed of dog, we find that the majority of his observations, from size to temperment, are completely false and are not supported by our vets, owners, breeders or trainers and not found on any other site, including AKC, to validate and back up his claims.
+While the observations of this author may be correct in another breed of dog, we find that the majority of his observations are completely false and are not supported by our vets, owners, breeders or trainers.
+Additionally, these observations are not found on any other site, including AKC, to validate and back up his claims.

 While we respect and will try not to change the mind of someone dead set on one gender over another, we do feel it is our job, as a professional, to point out misinformation to allow people to make an educated, informed decision when investigating adoption of a family pet .
 Many times people have experience a particular pet that had an issue.
 This does not mean it is a normal problem within the breed or gender.
 We hope the following comments on this article will help you in weighing your preference in adoption between a male and female Havanese.
 Our remarks are written in red.